psycedelicAI/high-security-facility-concept/docs/index.md

 # Final Note

-Detta index är till för att göra repot lättare att använda när dokumentationen växer.
+This index is intended to make the repository easier to use as the documentation grows.

-Målet är att göra konceptet mer:
+The goal is to make the concept more:

-- navigerbart
+- navigable
-- begripligt
+- understandable
-- presentabelt
+- presentable
-- visuellt tillgängligt
+- visually accessible
-- professionellt
+- professional